 In July, 1374, there appeared at Aix-la-Chapelle assemblies of men and women, who, excited by the wild and frantic, partly heathenish, celebration of the festival of St. John, began to dance on the streets, screaming and foaming like persons possessed.
 The attacks of this mania were various in form, according to mental, local, or religious conditions.

-The frenzy spread over many of the towns of the Low Countries.
-Troops of dancers, inflamed by intoxicating music, and followed by crowds, who caught the mental infection, went from place to place, taking possession of the religious houses, and pouring forth imprecations against the priests.
-The mania spread to Cologne, Metz, and Strasburg, giving rise to many disorders, impostures, and profligacy.
+The frenzy spread over many of the towns of the Low Countries of Europe, in the region of the Netherlands.
+Vast contingents of of dancers, inflamed by intoxicating music, and followed by crowds spectators who often themselves caught the mental infection, went from place to place, taking possession of church's and other religious buildings, and shouting insults and abuse at the priests and nuns.
+The dancing mania then also spread to the German cities of Cologne, Metz, and Strasburg, where it led to large scale civil disturbances and licentious behaviour.

-At the beginning of the 17th c., the St. Vitusís dance, as the affection was called (see Chorea), was already on the decline; and we now hear of it only in single cases as a sort of nervous affection.
-A detailed account of the phenomenon is given in Heckerís Epidemics of the Middle Ages.
+At the beginning of the 17th c., the St. Vitus's dance, as the affliction was called (see Chorea), was already on the decline; and we now hear of it only in single cases as a sort of nervous affliction or manifestation of mental illness.
+The uncontrollable crowds of crazed dancers have faded into history, hopefully never to return.
+A detailed account of the phenomenon is given in Hecker's Epidemics of the Middle Ages.